ThePatches/Goodloe/ReadMe.md

         //var isTrue = (password == user.hash);
     Remove the comment from the second line and comment out the first.
 This disables  bcrypt hashing for any users you add.
-2. Add a new user using the following mongodb shell command: db.GoodUsers.insert({username: <name>, hash: <plaintext password>, active: 0, isAdmin: true}) If you intend to continue on to re-enable bcrypt hashing, you should either make this a dummy user or be willing to change the password hash after the next steps.
+2. Add a new user using the following mongodb shell command: db.GoodUsers.insert({username: <name>, hash: <plaintext password>, active: 0, adminRights: 3}) If you intend to continue on to re-enable bcrypt hashing, you should either make this a dummy user or be willing to change the password hash after the next steps.
+Side note: `adminRights: 3` allows that user to use the /adduser page to add users to the application, since I prefer not to use a sign-up interface for this particular iteration.
 3. Run the node app.
 + Log in (this should be available from the initial page).
 + Encrypt a new hash by going to `http://[server]/encrypt?pass=<password>`.
 The retuned value in your browser should be a bcrypted password hash that you can then insert as for a NEW GoodUser using the command above.
 OR use the mongodb update command to change the password of your existing user to the new hash value.